ruiz-jose/games-uner/README.md

 # Nibbles: A Binary Game

 Practice your binary skills, a nibble at a time!
 (A byte is 8 bits, and a nibble is half a byte or four bits!)

+# Binary Game

+Binary game to practice converting between binary and decimal in HTML/CSS and JavaScript (ES6).